Visiting Claremont Landscape Garden with your dog

 Bringing your dog to Claremont

 We welcome well-behaved dogs on short leads between 1 October and 30 April.
 You'll find a water bowl for your canine friend near the kiosk, and please help yourself to a dog biscuit from the jar.
-Keep an eye out for a trail created specially for dogs and their humans, usually available for several weeks during the autumn.

 To strike a balance between the needs of our visitors and those of our resident wildlife, we ask that you leave your dog at home between 1 May and 30 September while the geese, ducks and other waterfowl are bringing up their newborns.

 So everyone can enjoy Claremont's historic landscape, please always clear up after your dog.
-There is a dog waste bin outside the toilet block in the lower car park, and poo bags are available at the kiosk.
+There is a dog waste bin outside the toilet block in the lower car park, and bags are available at the kiosk.

 You may not have seen them, but your dog can smell them - Claremont is home to a variety of native animals, including the beautiful roe deer.
 Please help look after the garden's valued wildlife by keeping your dog on a short lead and under close control.

 As advised by the RSPCA, please don't leave your dog unattended in a car at any time.